jstewmc/rtf-token/README.md

 ### Controls

-This library supports _word_ and _symbol_ control tokens.
+This library supports _control word_ and _control symbol_ tokens.

-By default, both tokens are space-delimited.
+By default, control tokens are space-delimited.
 However, this can be turned off using the `setIsSpaceDelimited()` method.

 #### Control words